ktsutheeb/Proj_Expo/README.md

 ## Contributing

 We welcome contributions from the community!
-If you'd like to contribute to ConnectLNM, please follow the standard contribution guidelines.
+If you'd like to contribute to Mentor_connect, please follow the standard contribution guidelines.

-## License

-This project is licensed under the [MIT License](LICENSE).